ArneMinem/Arne-Jacobs-Portfolio/Experience/Technical/UTAC/UTAC.md

 The competition is not only focused on the end results but also on the way you work as a team, how you present your project and the work you have accomplished during the preparation before the challenge.
 The jury was very impressed by our work, our demonstration and our presentation.
 Most of all, they wwere amazed by our documentation and the way we worked as a team.

-Thanks to our hard work and our good results we won two prizes:
+Thanks to our hard work and our good results we won two awards:
 * The 1st place of the highway challenge
-* The prize for the best prototype
+* The award for the best prototype

+###

 <img src="Prizes.jpg" alt="Trophees" width="400" height="500">

-## My role in the project
+## My role in the project before the competition

 ### LIDAR Velodyne Puck Lite